User-defined rule files and lib libraries¶

 0000 | System Cache |

-0001~0199 | System |
+0001~0199 | system |

-0200~0299 | Network |
+0200~0299 | NETWORK |

-0300~0310 | Container-related |
+0300~0310 | CONTAINERS related |

-0500~0510 | Database |
+0500~0510 | DATABASE |

 10000 and above | User-defined |

-Setting the Cron Field in Manifest Files¶
+Setting the Cron Field in the Manifest File¶

-cron="* */1 * * *" # Executes every minute
+cron="* */1 * * *" # Executes once per minute

-cron="* * */1 * *" # Executes every hour
+cron="* * */1 * *" # Executes once per hour

-cron="* * * */1 *" # Executes daily
+cron="* * * */1 *" # Executes once per day

-Long-running Rules¶
+Persistent Rules¶